rackerlabs/support-how-to/content/how-to/rackspace-email/upgrade-to-rackspace-email-plus/index.md

     {{<image src="RSE-Plus.png" alt="" title="">}}

-3. If you have multiple domains select the domain for which you want to upgrade.
+3. If you have multiple domains, select the domain for which you want to upgrade.

     **Note:** This upgrade applies to the entire domain.
 You cannot upgrade individual users.

-    After selecting the domain you would like to upgrade a short video appears explaining the benefits of **Rackspace Email Plus**.
+    After selecting the domain you want to upgrade, a short video explains the benefits of **Rackspace Email Plus**.

 4. After you review the information on this page, click **Upgrade Domain**.